MicrosoftEdge/WebView2Feedback/specs/ExecuteScriptWithResult.md

     }

-    // The first case is that the script is executed successfully,
+    // This is a demo that uses regular expressions in
+    // javascript to complete string replacement, it will handle
-    // and we successfully get the replaced string. public void MatchRegWithScript_1() {
+    // the case of successful execution and execution exception public void MatchRegWithScript(String str, String reg, String item) {
         var environment = webView2Control.CoreWebView2.Environment;
-        String script = GenerateScriptCode("This is a string", "\"This\"", "It");
+        String script = GenerateScriptCode(str, reg, item);
         CoreWebView2ExecuteScriptResult result = await ExecuteScriptWithResultAsync(script);

         bool isSuccess = result.IsSuccess;
+        // Here is the successful execution.
-        // It will return true, and we will get the replaced string. if (isSuccess) {
+        if (isSuccess) {
-            Debug.WriteLine($"raw json data for replaced string: {result.ResultAsJson}");

             // Try to get the string result, it will throw an exception
-            // if the result type isn't string type.
+            // if the result type isn't string type. try {

-            try {
                 String stringResult = result.TryGetResultAsString();
                 Debug.WriteLine($"replaced string: {result.stringResult}");